What are Stem Cells?

 Adult stem cells are capable of transferring into any organ in the body since stem cells have the capacity to develop many types of differentiated cells.
 Since they have the ability to self-renew indefinitely, they are capable of dividing many times, thus they specialize to promote the healing of organs while still sustaining the original cell.

 While there are an excessively large number of stem cells in the body, the Lung Institute only utilizes adult autologous stem cells.
 This means the stem cells are coming directly from an adult patient’s own body.
 This minimizes the potential of rejection and undermines any possible controversy associated with stem cells.

 The Lung Institute performs two different stem cell treatments: bone marrow stem cell treatments and venous (blood-derived) stem cell treatments.
 The type of treatment is dependent on the patient, his or her medical history and his or her current condition.
 Depending on the nature of the patient’s condition and health history, the bone marrow procedure is always performed in conjunction with the venous procedure while the venous procedure may be performed on its own.
 During these treatments, the stem cells go through a very specific process in order to help people breathe better.

 The Whole Process

 The stem cells are extracted from the patient’s body either through bone marrow or blood.
 The stem cells are isolated by a trained professional in a clinical setting.
-Almost immediately, the stem cells are given back to the patient either intravenously or through the use of a nebulizer.
+Almost immediately, the stem cells are given back to the patient either intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to replicate repeatedly, the lungs grow stronger, and patients are able to breathe better.